wangziqi2013/wangziqi2013.github.io/_posts/2021-05-15-hippocrates.markdown

 ordered unless an explicit ordering is given by the specification.
 It is, therefore, always possible that some other events will cause the equivalence of flushes and store fences on the hierarchy and the core pipeline, respectively, without actually using these primitives.
-The result dynamic execution trace, as a result, is always a subset of all possible dynamic traces of the original program, implying that there will not be any program behavior that cannot be observed while executing the original program.
+The resulting dynamic execution trace, as a result, is always a subset of all possible dynamic traces of the original program, implying that there will not be any program behavior that cannot be observed while executing the original program.

+The paper also recognizes two types of fixes that can be applied.
+The first type is intra-procedure fix, which is applied right on the spot where the primitive is missing in the same function.
+This approach is simple, but may result in inefficient code, if the procedure is called for both persistent and non-persistent memory objects.
+For example, library functions cannot be fixed this way (and we often do not have access to their sources), such as memcpy() or memset(), since these functions are widely used for all types of objects.